megamarc/Tilengine/README.md

 # Getting binaries

 ## Download from itch.io
-The best way to get prebuilt binaries ready to run is grabbing them from official itch.io acount: https://megamarc.itch.io/tilengine.
+The best way to get prebuilt binaries ready to run is grabbing them from official itch.io account: https://megamarc.itch.io/tilengine.
 Just download the package for your platform.
-You can also find prebuilt binaries and their dependencies inside the `/lib` directory

 ## Build from source
 You can also build the library from source.
 It's very easy: